A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 - This conversion guide covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, DCs, XP, level-based treasure, and some tactics.
 - The plot, back story, color text, maps, floor plans, images and most tactics requires the original scenario.
 - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are usually linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
 - New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
-In many instances there are several variants available.
-Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked.
+In some instances there are several variants available.
+Note their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is updated.
 - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project, and we welcome and rely on community contributions.

 ## General GM information

   - Many encounters in this book use standard creatures, sometimes with an elite template, which are easy enough to generate without guidance.
 Where that is the case, then location and encounter notes will concentrate on the none-creature aspects.
   - There are encounters where multiple much lower-level creatures are used in 1E.
 To ensure these stay relevant in 2E, these should be adjusted so they are no lower than the 4 levels below the party level.
 Apply elite templates as required.
-Note that double elite is closer to 3 additional levels rather than 2, unless their main thing is a now innefective incapacitation effect.
+Note that double elite can be closer to 3 additional levels rather than 2, unless their main thing is a now innefective incapacitation effect.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify, or leave as you see fit.